 Further testing showed that the BNPs were water resistant and remained on the skin for a day or more, yet were easily removed by towel wiping.
 They also disappeared in several days through natural exfoliation of the surface skin.

 An important test was whether the BNP-encapsulated sunscreen retained its UV filtering properties.
 The researchers used a mouse model to test whether PO blocked sunburn when encapsulated in the BNPs.
 The BNP formulation successfully provided the same amount of UV protection as the commercial products applied directly to the skin of the hairless mouse model.
-Surprisingly, this was achieved even though the BNPs carried only a fraction (5%) of the amount of commercial sunblock applied to the mice.
+Surprisingly, this was achieved even though the BNPs carried only a fraction (

 Finally, the encapsulated sunscreen was tested for the formation of damaging oxygen-carrying molecules known as reactive oxygen species, (ROS) when exposed to UV light.
 The researchers hypothesized that any ROS created by the sunscreen’s interaction with UV would stay contained inside the BNP, unable to damage surrounding tissue.
 Following exposure to UV light, no damaging ROS were detected outside of the nanoparticle, indicating that any harmful agents that were formed remained inside of the nanoparticle, unable to make contact with the skin.